700 Children's® – A Blog by Pediatric Experts

 How to Keep Your Kids Safe in the Pool

-A few weeks ago we made our first-of-the-season family trip to our community pool.
-As an injury researcher at the Center for Injury Research and Policy at Nationwide Children's Hospital, I know all too well what can happen when young children are near water.
-Drowning is a leading cause of injury death for young children ages 1 to 4, and the fifth leading cause of unintentional injury death for people of all ages.
+As an injury researcher at the Center for Injury Research and Policy at Nationwide Children's Hospital, I know all too well what can happen when children are near water.
+Drowning is the leading cause of death for young children ages 1 to 4 in the U.S., and the fifth leading cause of unintentional injury death for people of all ages.
 For toddlers (children ages 1 to 4 years), swimming pools pose the greatest risk of submersion injury.

 Drowning typically occurs when there is a short lapse in adult supervision.
 Little children drown quickly and silently.
-As a mother of nearly 2-year old triplets, I get to put all that injury prevention and safety information into practice.
-Yes, I’m my own perfect test case.
-So getting ready for our first pool trip started with the usual flurry of locating swim diapers, bathing suits and water shoes.
+As a mother of triplets, I’ve spent the last several years putting all that injury prevention and safety information into practice.

-It took us almost as long to prepare and pack for this outing than the actually outing itself.
-Major military maneuvers probably pack less gear than we did!
+When my children were little, it often took us almost as long to prepare and pack for a trip to the pool than the actual outing itself.

 • Sunscreen?
 Check.